-12 best gourmet food items on Amazon
+Best gourmet food items on Amazon

 How much you can expect to spend on gourmet food items on Amazon

-Gourmet food items on Amazon have a broad range of $7-$60 for particular items.
+Gourmet food items on Amazon have a broad range of $7 to $60 for particular items.
 Some gourmet items are only available for bulk purchase, in which case they arrive at the higher end of the price range.

 Best gourmet food items on Amazon